HeitorCoimbra/ShakespeareMonkeys/README.md

 The program is all written in Java.
 It works with both low or upper case alphabet letters and blankspaces(" ").
 ## How it works

 The way this genetic algorithm works is by creating a pool of 1000 randomly generated Prompts(of the size of the target word) containing only lowcase alphabet letters or spaces(" ").
 Each Prompt object has it's own DNA that corresponds to the string it holds, and a fitness score that corresponds to how many letters in the right position it matched to the target word.
-The population is then sorted and new generations are created from the first until the desired result is achieved.
+The population is then sorted(through Quicksort) and new generations are created from the first until the desired result is achieved.

 ### The generation
 After sorting the first gen a while loop is initiated that does the following: The generation number is printed along with the top 5 prompts with the highest fitness scores of the gen from the 5# to the 1#.
 The next gen is then formed by replacing the worst 90% of the population by new Prompts that are the offspring of two of the 90th percentile Prompts.
 These two prompts are chosen at random, but the highest the fitness score of a Prompt the more likely it is to be a parent.
 This loop ends when a match-Prompt is generated, printing the message: